Musket Villa: History

-Musket Villa, a single storey, stucco interwar bungalow and the adjoining stables were constructed in 1923 for well-known horse trainer and rider, William "Billy" Booth.
-Located opposite Eagle Farm Racecourse in Lancaster Road, Musket Villa was designed by prominent Brisbane architects Hall and Prentice and built by contractors Lee and Brickwood.
+Musket Villa, a single storey, stucco building, in the style known as a Californian bungalow and the adjoining stables were constructed in 1923 for well-known horse trainer and rider, William "Billy" Booth.
+Located opposite Eagle Farm Racecourse in Lancaster Road.
+Musket Villa was designed by prominent Brisbane architects Hall and Prentice and built by contractors Lee and Brickwood.

 William Booth entered the horse training and racing industry in 1885 when he became an apprentice to John Stone, an early Brisbane horse trainer.
 During his nine years with Stone, Booth trained and rode many famous horses.
 His work included breaking-in Grey Gown and training Dundonald who went on to win the treble of St. Ledger, the Brisbane Cup and the Moreton Handicap in 1899.

 Booth established his own training stables in 1893 and trained and rode horses for several prominent racing identities.
 He had up to twenty-one horses training at a time and among his successes was Bright Laddie who won the Brisbane 2000 and the Stradbroke Handicap.
 Booth was also known for his grey pony named Billy who won over 385 ribbons at the Brisbane Show.

 In 1899 Booth trained and rode the winning horse, Musket, in the Queensland Turf Club Derby.
 Shortly after, he married Lucy Adelaide and named their newly constructed home on Racecourse Road Musket, in honour of the winning horse.
 Booth retired from riding following his marriage but continued to train horses.

 The Booths purchased the land on which the existing Musket stands in 1922.
 They commissioned architects Hall and Prentice to design a house, stables, garage and sand shed in a similar architectural style.
-The complex, also named Musket, was completed in 1923 and received high praise in the 1924 publication "Harking Back - the Turf, Its Men and Memories".
-Through this publication, Booth credited his wife "not only for the idea of its architecture, but also for the tastefulness of its general furnishing".
-The article described the house as a "red tiled home with its beautiful gardens and lawns [and] every modern appointment and equipment."
+The complex, also named Musket, was completed in 1923 and received high praise in the 1924 publication "Harking Back – the Turf, Its Men and Memories".
+Through this publication, Booth credited his wife "not only for the idea of its architecture but also for the tastefulness of its general furnishing".
+The article described the house as a "red-tiled home with its beautiful gardens and lawns [and] every modern appointment and equipment."